 Does each family member need her own visa?
 Yes.
 Each family member, including minor children, needs their own visa.
 Each will be assigned a unique NIE number (Número de Identidad de Extranjero).

 Does each family member submit his own application?
 Families moving abroad together will apply as a unit.
 Designate one spouse as primary applicant.
-The other spouse and all children will apply as dependents on that same application.
+The other spouse and minor children apply as dependents on that same application.

 How do I meet the health insurance requirement?
 You need real health insurance.
 Travel insurance will not qualify.
 Read detailed instructions here.